October 2, 2024 · 17 mins read

 Read More:: What is the best CIBIL Score

 A credit card against a fixed deposit is a convenient and practical way for people who may have difficulty acquiring a credit card through normal means.
 A secured credit card obtained against a fixed deposit requires no proof of income, so it is a feasible option for many individuals who do not have a steady income or have a low credit score.
 Often, people withdraw from the idea of holding a credit card due to its association with high maintenance fees, additional charges, and a higher rate of interest on the credit.
-However, having a credit card against a fixed deposit saves you from all these.
+However, having a credit card against a FD saves you from all these.
 It provides you with the convenience of a credit card and the security of a Fixed deposit.
 It allows a certain financial independence and is especially beneficial for people with lower credit ratings and for individuals who are starting to build a credit profile from scratch with limited resources and no fixed source of income.
 It is a perfect start to having and managing a credit account and establishing your identity in the world of personal finance.

 Which is better- a fixed deposit or basic credit card?